Laurel Ptak

+Education

+Ptak studied art, critical theory and art history at Hampshire College.
+She received an M.A. in curating and the history of contemporary art from the Center for Curatorial Studies at Bard College where she wrote her graduate thesis on feminist art from the 1990s.

 Career

-Ptak is Curator-at-Large at Lighthouse Works, an esteemed artist residency and exhibition space in New York, located on Fishers Island.
-She served as Director and Curator of the artist-founded non-profit organization Art in General in New York City from 2017 to 2020 and previously led Triangle Arts Association in Brooklyn, founded by artist Anthony Caro and part of the Triangle Network, from 2013 to 2017.
+Ptak is curator-at-Large at Lighthouse Works, an artist residency and exhibition space located on Fishers Island, New York.
+She served as Director and Curator of the artist-founded nonprofit organization Art in General in New York City from 2017 to 2020 and previously led Triangle Arts Association in Brooklyn, founded by artist Anthony Caro and part of the Triangle Network, from 2013 to 2017.
 She has worked inside curatorial departments internationally at Tensta Konsthall in Stockholm and Museo Tamayo in Mexico City.
 Earlier in her career, she contributed to museum education and editorial departments at MoMA PS1 and the Guggenheim Museum.

 Ptak currently serves as a faculty member in the MA Curatorial Practice graduate program at the School of Visual Arts as well as the BFA Studio Art program at New York University.
 She has previously taught BFA and MFA students in the School of Art, Media and Technology at The New School.
-Ptak studied art, critical theory and art history at Hampshire College and holds an M.A. in curating and the history of contemporary art from the Center for Curatorial Studies at Bard College where she wrote her graduate thesis on feminist art from the 1990s.

-Interested in collective forms of curatorial practice, is a co-founder of the award-winning Art+Feminism which builds a community of activists committed to closing information gaps in the arts, with edit-a-thons organized at the Museum of Modern Art in New York City and numerous art institutions, civic organizations and universities around the world.
+Interested in collective forms of curatorial practice, Ptak is a co-founder of the award-winning Art+Feminism which builds a community of activists committed to closing information gaps on Wikipedia in the arts, with edit-a-thons organized at the Museum of Modern Art in New York City and other art institutions, civic organizations and universities across the country.
 She is also a co-founder of Rethinking Residencies, a working group of artist residency programs throughout New York committed to sharing knowledge and resources while cultivating critical discourse on how to meaningfully support contemporary artists.